1. The text should be edited in a Microsoft Office Word format (Office 2003, 2007, 2010)

-2. Language of the article: English.
+2. Language of the article: English or French.
 Please use double quotation marks, except where “a quotation is ‘within’ a quotation”.

 3. Page size: B5 JIS

-4. Article size: between 6 and 15 pages (minimum 3.500 words and should be no more than 8000 words, inclusive of tables, references, figure captions, footnotes, endnotes)
+4. Article size: between 6 and 15 pages (minimum 3.500 words and should be no more than 8000 words, including tables, references, figure captions, footnotes, endnotes)

 5. Margins– 2,5 cm.;

-8. Title of the article – uppercase, Calibri; 12 pts., centred
+8. Title of the article – uppercase, Times New Roman; 12 pts., centred

-9. All authors of a manuscript should include their full name and affiliation on the cover page of the manuscript (Calibri; 11 pts., aligned right).
+9. All authors of a manuscript should include their full name, affiliation and e-mail on the cover page of the manuscript (Calibri; 11 pts., aligned right).

 10. Papers should have an Abstract (between 150 and 250 words), in English – Times New Roman; 10 pts., italic.
 The abstract will present shortly the purpose, field of application, research methods, results and conclusions of the paper.